Category Archives: Missouri

 Exact Boundaries Important

-In newly laid out subdivisions in Macks Creek where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Portageville where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been specifically surveyed, or a piece that is being separated, will require a study to locate the new corners and also whole lot lines in Missouri, which must be permanently marked so they will certainly never ever end up being lost.
+Land that has actually never ever been precisely surveyed, or an item that is being divided, will certainly call for a survey to situate the new corners and lot lines in Missouri, which must be completely noted so they will never ever become shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.